moascode/hub/courses/language/java/oop.md

 Abstract class: An abstract class is defined using the abstract keyword.
 If a class is declared abstract it cannot be instantiated (you cannot create objects of that type), but they can be subclassed.
 To use an abstract class, you have to inherit it from another class.
 Any class that contains an abstract method should be defined as abstract.
 An abstract class may or may not include abstract methods, if a method is not abstract, implementation can be done within the class.
 When an abstract class is subclassed, the subclass usually provides implementations for all of the abstract methods in its parent class.

+abstract class can have constrcutor but can only called from subclass using super(). abstract method can not be private, final or static.

 abstract classes are very useful, because in Java you can inherit just one super class, implementation of multiple abstract classes makes it easier to overcome the problem.

 ```java